s3ansh33p/KittyX29/README.md

 </p>

 **About Me:**
+Hey There,
-My name is Krishna .
+My name is Krishna.
 I'm a school student and a hardcore programmer :) I play guitar and chess.

 I'm working as an official Bot Developer in Dogegarden [https://github.com/dogegarden]

 - 🔭 I’m currently working making a bot for dogehouse.tv
 - 🌱 I’m currently learning TypeScript, Haskell and Rust
 - 💬 Ask me about any question if you feel like !